Doctoror/PainlessMusicPlayer/README.md

 ##Description

-Fuck Off Music Player is a lightweight music player based on ExoPlayer and MediaStore library
+Painless Music Player is a lightweight music player based on ExoPlayer and MediaStore library

 Min API level 16